solaranamnesis/Karl-Wilhelm-von-Gumbel/Iowa-Steinmeteoriten/full-text-english.md

 The specific weight of the stone in its interior mass amounts to 3.75; that of a piece of crust is 3.55 at 20° C.

+*) _The American Journal of Science and Arts_.
+James Dana and Silliman.
+May 1875.
+Vol. 9.
+Nr.
+54. p.
+459; also Ann. d.
+Phys. u.
+Chem.
+Ergänz.
+Volume 7, Part 2.

 ...